CodeDynasty-dev/Jetpath/docs/docs/installation.md

     * **Node.js:** Version 18.x or later recommended. ([Download Node.js](https://nodejs.org/))
     * **Deno:** Version 1.30 or later recommended. ([Install Deno](https://deno.land/manual/getting_started/installation))
     * **Bun:** Version 1.0 or later recommended. ([Install Bun](https://bun.sh/docs/installation))
-2.  **TypeScript:** JetPath is built with TypeScript and provides first-class typing support.
+2.  **TypeScript:** Jetpath is built with TypeScript and provides first-class typing support.
 While you can use it with JavaScript, TypeScript is highly recommended for the best experience.
     ```bash
     npm install -g typescript # Or use the version included with Deno/Bun
     ```